This article contains affiliate links.

 Obstructive apneas occur when there is a mismatch between the brain’s signal to breathe and the free flow of air.
-This is typically caused by a soft tissue obstruction such as tongue or tissues in the throat that become too relaxed and collapse the airway.
+This is typically caused by a soft tissue obstruction such as the tongue or tissues in the throat that become too relaxed and collapse the airway.
 Large tonsils, adenoids, and a deviated septum are other causes of airway obstruction.
 The standard treatment is CPAP which opens blocked airways with continuous airflow.

-While there are surgical treatments for OSA, they are not generally very successful and multiple procedures can be required.
+While there are surgical treatments for OSA, they are not generally very successful, and multiple procedures can be required.
 Patients with mild sleep apnea may be able to use an oral device that repositions the jaw and helps to maintain an open airway.
 Weight loss is critical as most, but not all, patients with OSA are overweight or obese.

 Sleep-Related Movement Disorders